 During COVID-19, rather that holding cooking classes and community kitchens, we are offering a different type of food security programming.
-This includes our Free Mini Pantries and Community Gardens, as well as Meal Kit Deliveries for families and individuals.
+This includes our Free Mini Pantries and Community Gardens.

 Food Insecurity in Regina’s Heritage Neighbourhood